charlax/professional-programming/README.md

 - [Meaningful availability](https://blog.acolyer.org/2020/02/26/meaningful-availability/)
   - A good availability metric should be meaningful, proportional, and actionable.
 By "meaningful" we mean that it should capture what users experience.
 By "proportional" we mean that a change in the metric should be proportional to the change in user-perceived availability.
 By "actionable" we mean that the metric should give system owners insight into why availability for a period was low.
 This paper shows that none of the commonly used metrics satisfy these requirements…
 - 🏙 [High Reliability Infrastructure migrations](https://speakerdeck.com/jvns/high-reliability-infrastructure-migrations), Julia Evans.
+- 🏙 [The Paradox of Alerts](https://speakerdeck.com/charity/the-paradox-of-alerts): why deleting 90% of your paging alerts can make your systems better, and how to craft an on-call rotation that engineers are happy to join.

 > Reliability is the one feature every customer users. -- An auth0 SRE.